 Rehabilitation treatment for alcoholism is comprised of detox, therapy, and aftercare planning.
 Types of rehab centers for alcoholism include traditional, holistic, luxury, teen-specific, gender-specific, and dual diagnosis.
 These are usually broken into inpatient and outpatient centers.
 Other factors to consider in a rehab include the setting, treatment philosophy, and amenities.

-If you have insurance through Kaiser Permanente, then you’re likely to receive partial coverage for alcohol rehab.
-Alcohol addiction is considered to be an essential health benefit, which means that insurance companies are required to provide some level of coverage.
+If you have health insurance through Kaiser Permanente, then you’re likely to receive partial coverage for alcohol rehabilitation.
+Alcohol abuse and addiction is considered to be an essential health benefit, which means that insurance companies are required to provide some level of coverage.

 Your specific coverage largely depends on whether you have the bronze, silver, gold, or platinum plan.
 If you have platinum, you’ll likely have the lowest out-of-pocket costs to pay, while the bronze plan typically requires a much higher out-of-pocket price.

 Kaiser Permanente for alcohol rehab treatment seems to identify the quality of its coverage and the kinds of rehab programs it supports.
 You can expect to receive full or partial coverage for treatment in order to obtain and maintain sobriety.

 Different Types of Kaiser Permanente Alcohol Addiction Treatment